94aharris/BrainExt/Azure/AzureSQLFci.md

 Per Microsoft recommendations, a shared disk Quorum is recommended for shared disk FCI and is more resilient than a cloud quorum

+* If you have a mount point from one shared cluster resource disk to another, ensure the disks are in the same group and the mounted disk resource is dependent on its source disk

+### Mount Points ###

+Not strictly necessary, but using mount points enables presenting multiple disks under a single root
+-
 ## Resources ##

 * [Azure FCI Overview](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/failover-cluster-instance-overview)